 ABET is committed to Continuous Improvement and all programs must assess and evaluate the extent to which their Student Outcomes are being attained and use the results of these evaluations for the continuous improvement of the program.

 ABET requires that each program make available to the public certain information, namely their Program Educational Objectives, their Student Outcomes, their accreditation status, and data on their student enrollments and degrees granted.
-This information for the accredited programs offered by the Voiland College of Engineering and architecture is published at the following locations:
+This information for the programs offered by the School of Electrical Engineering and Computer Science is published at the following locations:

 Program Educational Objectives and Student Outcomes